gruntwork-io/terraform-google-network/modules/bastion-host/README.md

 Bastion hosts configured with this module are set up so access to the bastion host is controlled by the user's Google identity and the GCP IAM roles it's been granted through [OS Login](https://cloud.google.com/compute/docs/oslogin/).
 SSH keys for individual instances are unable to be managed by the user; instead, GCP manages access through fine-grained, revokable IAM roles.
-OS Login is is the recommended way to manage many users across multiple instances or projects on GCP.
+OS Login is the recommended way to manage many users across multiple instances or projects on GCP.

 ## How do I SSH to the host?